I’ve told Ministers we need to avoid forcing more lorries onto roads that are unsuitable for HGVs as we prepare to leave the EU transition period.

 A number of measures are already in place – including revised plans for Operation Brock on the M20, and work to secure extra lorry parking and customs checks along the Channel corridor.

-I’ve told Ministers it’s crucial that lorries don’t end up using local roads – like the A251 – to access new customs checks or to try and avoid Operation Brock.
+I’ve told Ministers it’s crucial that lorries don’t end up using local roads – like the A251 – to access new customs checks or to avoid Operation Brock.

 I’ll continue to press Ministers for solutions to keep Kent moving.